Akhil-Binu/Python_Django_App/notes.md

 for usage of folder in python django

-we need to add media root and media url demo code is shown below this is need to be placed on settings.py in main project folder refer end of settings.py 1
+we need to add media root and media url demo code is shown below this is need to be placed on settings.py in main project folder refer end of settings.py

+MEDIA_ROOT = BASE_DIR / 'uploads'
+MEDIA_URL = '/media/'